binguimath/binguimath.github.io/readme.md

 ##  Research Interests

-I'm interested in the mathematical areas that are related to two-dimensional Conformal Field Theory, including:  Algebraic Quantum (Conformal) Field Theory, Vertex Operator Algebras, Subfactors and Operator Algebras, Tensor Categories.
+I'm interested in the mathematical areas that are related to two-dimensional Conformal Field Theory, including:  Algebraic Quantum (Conformal) Field Theory, Vertex Operator Algebras, Subfactors and Von Neumann Algebras, Tensor Categories.

 ## Publications and Preprints